STAM-NDSU/TRec/Tool/SourceCode/dotnet Application/README.md

   3. The solution contains two main projects:
      - **BusinessLogic Project:** Houses all independent files such as classes and models.
 This project encapsulates the core functionality and data handling needed for the application.
      - **Console Application:** Primarily contains the application logic used to display recommendations.
 This project is where the application's user interaction components are managed.

+## NuGet Package Prerequisites
+Make sure all the NuGet packages are installed correctly.
+To check, right-click on the project and click on 'Manage NuGet Packages'.
+The following NuGet packages are necessary:

+- **Newtonsoft.Json**
+- **LibGit2Sharp**
+- **LibGit2Sharp.NativeBinaries**

 ## Troubleshooting
 - If you face issues with the application not starting correctly, right-click on the Console Application project in Visual Studio, and select "Set as StartUp Project" to ensure it launches properly when running the solution.